xlab-si/emmy/README.md

 ![zero knowledge from sigma](https://raw.github.com/xlab-si/emmy/master/img/zk_from_sigma_protocol.png)

 This library aims to provide various proofs (currently supported are listed below) which can be used in scenarios like anonymous digital credentials.
-Each proof is implemented as sigma protocol which can be turned into zero-knowledge proof using commitments.
+Each proof is implemented as sigma protocol which can be turned into zero-knowledge proof and zero-knowledge proof of knowledge using commitments.

-For communication between prover and verifier gRPC is used.
+For communication between the prover and the verifier gRPC is used.
 Each sigma protocol contains two message types:

  * ProofRandomData: exchanged in the first step of sigma protocol (based on some randomly generated numbers)
  * ProofData: exchanged in the second step of sigma protocol

-When zero-knowledge property is required, additional message is exchanged at the beginning - prover asks for a commitment to a challenge - this makes sigma protocol a zero-knowledge proof.
+To convert sigma protocol into zero-knowledge proof or zero-knowledge proof of knowledge, additional message (OpeningMsg) is exchanged at the beginning.
+Prover asks for a commitment to a challenge - this makes sigma protocol a zero-knowledge proof.
 If trapdoor is sent in the last message to the verifier and validated, then we have zero-knowledge proof of knowledge.

 ## Currently supported schemes